ayrna/orca-python/README.md

 ## What is ORCA?

-ORCA is an experimental framework, completely built on Python, and integrated with scikit-learn and sacred modules, that seeks to automatize the run of machine learning experiments through simple-to-understand configuration files.
+ORCA is an experimental framework, completely built on Python (integrated with scikit-learn and sacred modules), that seeks to automatize the run of machine learning experiments through simple-to-understand configuration files.

 In this README, we will explain how to use ORCA, and what you need to install in order to run it.

-## Installing ORCA
+# Installing ORCA

 ORCA has been developed and tested in GNU/Linux systems.
 It has been tested with Python 2.7.13.

-### Installation Requirements
+## Installation Requirements

 Besides the need of the aforementioned Python interpreter, you will need to install the next Python modules in order to run an experiment: